trigram-mrp/fractureiser/docs/users.md

   * If you are unsure how to do this, a video explanation [can be found here](https://youtu.be/KLTlTlnXeKs).

 * Locate a folder named `Microsoft Edge`.
 The SPACE between "Microsoft" and "Edge" is important - as `MicrosoftEdge` is a legitimate folder that is used by Edge.
 The virus simply named it like that to disguise itself.
+The legitimate folder might also be called `Microsoft\Edge` (an `Edge` folder inside a `Microsoft` folder).
 * If `Microsoft Edge` is present, you were infected.
 If this is the case, permanently delete the folder and everything inside it.
   * If the folder can not be deleted, you must stop any Java programs currently running via your Task Manager.